codyogden/killedbygoogle/README.md

 ## Contribute

-To add a product, add it to `graveyard.json` file.
-You'll need the following information:
+To add a product, gather the following information:

 - Name of Product (`name`)
 - Launch Date (`dateOpen`)
 - Discontinued Date (`dateClose`)
 - Description (`description`)
-- Link (`link`)
+- Link (`link`) - Relevant link to the source
-- Type (`type`)
+- Type (`type`) - one of App, Service or Hardware

+If you are not familiar with or do not want to use `git`, submit a [new issue](https://github.com/codyogden/killedbygoogle/issues/new?template=add-an-obituary.md) requesting the change.
+If you are already familiar with `git`, follow these steps:

+1. If you haven't already, start by [forking](https://help.github.com/en/articles/fork-a-repo) this repository.
+2. [Create a new branch](https://help.github.com/en/desktop/contributing-to-projects/creating-a-branch-for-your-work) in your fork.
+Name it using the product you want to add
+3. Switch to that branch (should happen automatically if you've just created it) and open the `graveyard.json` file
-The object should be appended to `graveyard.json` in the following format (note the alphabetical order of keys):
+4. Use the information gathered above to add a JSON entry in the following format (note the alphabetical order of keys):
 ```
   {
     "dateClose": "YYYY-MM-DD",